-Almost a week ago, on January 27th 2016, I had my first experience with euthanizing a dog at home when my 14 year old Rottweiler, Bonnie, collapsed suddenly as she went out for her pre-bed potty break.
+Almost a week ago, on January 27th 2016, I had my first experience with euthanizing a dog at home when my 14-year-old Rottweiler, Bonnie, collapsed suddenly as she went out for her pre-bed potty break.

 It was around 8pm, totally unexpected, and moving her was not on the cards as I was sure her heart was failing and the stress and fear of being carried and then a car trip was more than I wanted to put her through at that point.

 As we scrambled to find a mobile veterinarian in our area (we found 3, none of whom could come out), my son-in-law called the number on the Pet Loss At Home website and was put in touch with a local vet.
-She was lovely, came out immediately and evaluated Bonnie, deciding that she was most likely in heart-failure (the other, possible but unlikely, option being torsion, but I was sure in my heart that was not the case).
+She was lovely, came out immediately, and evaluated Bonnie, deciding that she was most likely in heart failure (the other, possible but unlikely option being torsion, but I was sure in my heart that was not the case).

 My sweet, sweet girl would most likely not have survived being moved, let alone a fairly lengthy car ride (we live out in the country) and a rigorous exam.
 So, we all agreed that the kindest (and most appropriate) option was euthanasia, but it was a heart-wrenching decision nevertheless.

-Thankfully this wonderful lady vet walked us through the whole procedure.
-She was so kind, calm and compassionate, which made it bearable.
+Thankfully, this wonderful lady vet walked us through the whole procedure.
+She was so kind, calm, and compassionate, which made it bearable.
 She even made a cast of Bonnies’ pawprint for us to keep (at no extra charge).

 I had dreaded having to face this decision, more with every passing year (at 14 our Bonnie had lived longer than 99% of Rotties normally do), but circumstances dictated that she be euthanized at home, and the vet we were lucky enough to get made it manageable for everyone (although there were still a lot of tears).

 Bonnie never seemed to be in pain, or really distressed, she slipped slowly to sleep after being given the pain-killer/sedative combination (she lost consciousness I guess, but she seemed to be dozing).
-Her heartbeat actually slowed and then stopped of it’s own accord before the euthanasia solution was administered.
-However the vet did inject it anyway just to be absolutely sure that Bonnies’ heart had completed stopped before she was moved.
+Her heartbeat actually slowed and then stopped of its own accord before the euthanasia solution was administered.
+However, the vet did inject it anyway just to be absolutely sure that Bonnies’ heart had completed stopped before she was moved.
 Bonnie was much less stressed and upset than we were, which is exactly how I would have wanted it to be (although we did hold it together for her sake until she was ‘asleep’).

-The Humane Euthanasia Protocol (talked about earlier on this page) was followed, and the cost of the whole procedure was $550 which included the call out, all medications and removal of Bonnies’ body (which was done with love and dignity) and cremation.
-For personal belief reasons I chose not to have her ashes returned to me, but could have done so at the cost of an additional $100.
+The Humane Euthanasia Protocol (talked about earlier on this page) was followed, and the cost of the whole procedure was $550 which included the call out, all medications, and removal of Bonnies’ body (which was done with love and dignity) and cremation.
+For personal belief reasons, I chose not to have her ashes returned to me, but could have done so at the cost of an additional $100.

 So, not inexpensive, but not ridiculously over-priced either, considering that the whole procedure took almost 3 hours from vet arrival to departure, plus 3 large doses of drugs (my Bonnie girl was a big dog)… and that it was late evening and we live outside the main city.

-I’m not sure whether Pet Loss At Home vets often make after-hours visits as this is a service which is often arranged for in advance, but I am eternally grateful that this lovely lady answered her phone last Wednesday evening and came straight out to help us.
+I’m not sure whether Pet Loss At Home vets often make after-hours visits as this is a service that is often arranged for in advance, but I am eternally grateful that this lovely lady answered her phone last Wednesday evening and came straight out to help us.
 My Bonnie is at peace now.

 Thank you Dr. Smith and God Bless you too.

-Death in general is a difficult topic for most of us, and I know that I hope that when death does come looking for my pets… and for the people that I love… that they will all have the luxury of slipping away peacefully.
+Death, in general, is a difficult topic for most of us, and I know that I hope that when death does come looking for my pets… and for the people that I love… that they will all have the luxury of slipping away peacefully.

 Euthanasia for pets, especially when done at home, is the very last gift we can give our precious animal companions.
 Perhaps one day a similar type of option will be available for us to choose if we want to as well.

-This 5 minute video by veterinarian Jessica Vogelsang uses gentle humor to address the topic of death, and euthanasia in our pets…
+This 5-minute video by veterinarian Jessica Vogelsang uses gentle humor to address the topic of death, and euthanasia in our pets…